Jay Kay

-Jason "Jay" Kay (born Jason Luís Cheetham; 30 December 1969) is a British singer and songwriter.
-In 1992, he co-founded the acid jazz and funk band Jamiroquai and still serves as their lead vocalist.
-As of 2017, the band had sold more than 26 million albums on international level.
+Jason "Jay" Kay (born Jason Luís Cheetham; 30 December 1969) is an English singer and songwriter who is the co-founder and lead vocalist of the acid jazz and funk band Jamiroquai.
+As of 2026, the band had sold more than 26 million albums internationally.

 Outside music, Kay is known for his interest in luxury cars, and made appearances in the shows Top Gear and Fifth Gear.
 He has also contributed to environmental causes.
-Kay previously had a high-profile relationship with Denise van Outen.

 Early life

 Jay Kay was born Jason Luís Cheetham in Stretford, Lancashire, on 30 December 1969, to English cabaret singer Karen Kay and Portuguese guitarist Luís Saraiva.
 His parents split up, and he did not meet his biological father until he was about 28.
-His identical twin, David, died of brain damage a few weeks after the two were born, and makes him a twinless twin.
+His identical twin, David, died of brain damage a few weeks after the two were born.
 Kay said in a 2010 interview that his mother raised him largely alone, and being that she was a cabaret singer, he had "an itinerant childhood", half of which he spent "living in rural Suffolk".
 Kay attended several boarding schools throughout his childhood, including in Devon as well as in Colchester.
 He often accompanied his mother at her performances.
 He and his mother would often travel to Las Vegas, Nevada, U.S. where she would perform.
 He was babysat by several cabaret members.
 He moved back to Manchester with his mother and step-father Mervyn Kay after briefly living in Blackburn as a youngster.
 When he was 13, he and his family moved to West Ealing, London.
 He moved out at the age of 16.
-At the age of 15, he was homeless and turned to small crimes to survive; he returned home after a false arrest and near-death experience, working as a break-dancer and soon pursuing a career in music.
+After a brief spell of being homeless, Kay turned to small crimes to survive; he returned home after a false arrest and near-death experience, working as a break-dancer and soon pursuing a career in music.
 It was reported that he failed an audition to become a singer for the Brand New Heavies before forming his own band, although the Brand New Heavies denied this.